-Overall, eDMFT shows a very good agreement with the PES/IPES peak positions (Fig. 1a-d), except for FeO.
-This is likely because FeO crystals tend to be nonstoichiometric [51], hence their IPES spectra is likely shifted down for approximately 2 eV.
+Overall, eDMFT shows a very good agreement with the PES/IPES peak positions [Figs. 1(a)-1(d)], except for FeO.
+This is likely because FeO crystals tend to be nonstoichiometric [56], hence their IPES spectra is likely shifted down for approximately 2 eV.
 Such a simple shift of IPES would greatly improve the agreement between the theory and experiment.
-A detail head-to-head comparisons with experimental PES/IPES and the computed DOS in the AFM phase of the TMOs are described in a separate paper [12].
+Detailed head-to-head comparisons with experimental PES/IPES and the computed DOS in the AFM phase of the TMOs are described in a separate paper [21].

-From Fig. 1(a-d) we find that theoretically, the insulating charge gap for all TMOs remains almost unchanged across the PM to AFM transition.
-However, a few differences in the local spectra are notices: i) in NiO, and CoO the first peak in the valence band, i.e., VBE splits into two when going from PM to AFM phase, while in MnO and FeO the same peak just sharpens and strengthens in the AFM phase, ii) the first unoccupied state appears as a very sharp band in momentum resolved spectra in either phase (see Fig. 1e-l), while it appears as a small shoulder, weakly increasing with increasing energy.
-Our analysis shows that it is of TM 4s character, and is weakly temperature-dependent. iii) In contrast, the next unoccupied state (peak around 4eV in FeO, CoO, and 3eV or 5eV in NiO or MnO) is mostly of TM 3d character, and it considerably sharpens in AFM phase in all TMOs except for NiO.
+From Figs. 1(a)-1(d) we find that theoretically, the insulating charge gap for all TMOs remains almost unchanged across the PM to AFM transition.
+However, a few differences in the local spectra are noticed: (i) In NiO, and CoO the first peak in the valence band, i.e., VBE splits into two when going from the PM to AFM phase, while in MnO and FeO the same peak just sharpens and strengthens in the AFM phase. (ii) The first unoccupied state appears as a very sharp band in momentum resolved spectra in either phase [see Figs. 1(e)-1(1)], while it appears as a small shoulder, weakly increasing with increasing energy.
+Our analysis shows that it is of TM 4s character, and is weakly temperature dependent.
+The first unoccupied state appears as a very sharp band in the momentum resolved spectra in either phase [see Figs. 1(e)-1(1)], consisting of TM 4s character, and found to be weakly temperature dependent. (iii) In contrast, the next unoccupied state (peak around 4 eV in FeO, CoO, and 3 or 5 eV in NiO or MnO) is mostly of TM 3d character, and it considerably sharpens in the AFM phase in all TMOs except for NiO.

-We notice that DFT+DMFT with popular fully localized double-counting scheme [52] compares poorly with experiment (Fig. S1).
-Although various alternative approaches, such as the self-interaction corrected DFT+DMFT[53] or GW+DMFT [54] were recently shown to improve the spectra, we show here that the exact-double-counting [55] gives similar agreement with experiment, and places the VBE properly, and at the same time gives a sizable insulating gap, which compares well with the experimental PES/IPES.
+We notice that DFT + DMFT with a popular fully localized (FLL) double-counting scheme [57] compares poorly with the experiment (Fig. 2); the inverse photoemission peak, which appears to be much sharper in FLL double counting, is almost 0.5 eV underestimated when compared to the exact double counting.
+Although various alternative approaches, such as the self-interaction corrected DFT + DMFT [58] or GW + DMFT [59] were recently shown to improve the spectra, we show here that the exact double counting [60] gives similar agreement with experiment, and places the VBE properly, and at the same time gives a sizable insulating gap, which compares well with the experimental PES/IPES.